Attapulgite for Liquid Animal Feed Suspensions

 Attapulgite clay outperforms molasses and other thickening agents because its viscosity is thixotropic; forming a gel at rest, and thinning when agitation or shear is applied.
 When shear is slowed or stopped, the dispersion stiffens at a controlled rate which prevents or minimizes settling or stratification.
 Thixotrophy is a desirable property because it is advantageous to have a liquid supplement that flows easily when pumped.
 Attapulgite clay is available to the liquid feed supplement producer as either a dry powder or in a pre-dispersed form (liquid clay).

-Pictured are the results of another BASF study, demonstrating the cost-performance advantage of using Attagel 350 with partial addition of gum.
+Pictured are the results of another BASF study, demonstrating the cost-performance advantage of using attapulgite powder with partial addition of gum.

 Attapulgite products provide thixotropic viscosity modification.
 Gums may have some thixotropic properties but mainly function as thickeners.
 Thixotropic viscosity allows the gel to maintain viscosity at rest - improving suspension, and thinning under shear - allowing better pumping.

 Attapulgite products are typically more economical and easier to process to use than gums, including xanthan gum.
-Tonnegel & Hiload attapulgite can be used as a full or partial replacement of gum, or reduce the difficulties of gum processing.
+HiLoad attapulgite can be used as a full or partial replacement of gum, or reduce the difficulties of gum processing.

 Note: In November 2022, Clariant Corporation acquired the attapulgite business from BASF Corporation.